klaygomes/karma-typescript-preprocessor2/README.md

 (...)
 ```

-[Here](https://github.com/klaygomes/angular-typescript-jasmine-seed) there is a simple example seed that you can see this in action.
+[Here](https://github.com/klaygomes/angular-typescript-jasmine-seed) there is a simple example seed where you can see what is described here in action.

 ### ignorePath: (string)=> boolean

 It could be used to ignore files that you don't want to serve.
-Pay attention that  ``ignorePath`` runs before ``transformPath``
+Keep in mind that  ``ignorePath`` runs before ``transformPath``

-defualt value:
+default value:
 ```
 function(path){
  return /\.d\.ts$//.test(path);